roman-milk/roman-milk.github.io/office-girls.md

  "On your knees slaves."
 He cajoled them.
 They were compliant like well-trained dogs with Margaret attempting an imitating of an eager pup seeking his approval by sitting up on her knees making little whining noises.
 Katrina looked at her friend with a look of contempt.
 Before she could say anything Jason reprimanded her.
 "There's no need for that.
 You're all in this together.
 Take it, you know what to do."
 He told Katrina.
 She turned to face the front as though on parade, arching her back and pulling her shoulders back thrusting out her breasts at him at the same time shuffling her knees apart.
 The others adjusted themselves, squatting on the floor in a row displaying their naked bodies to him.

  Jason was impressed with the size of June's breasts and they still felt firm.
 Next to her Carol looked so small and cute it was no wonder they had dressed her up as a schoolgirl on their naughty evenings together.
 There were quit a few photos on the computer which had given him clues on how best to treat each of them.
 On the end was Margaret always eager and ready for more.
 A nice figure but it was her vivacity that beamed out from her entire body straining at him to take notice.
 He looked back at Katrina.
 Her thin waist made her breasts look large too but knew by their feel they were smaller than June's.
-Report_Story #2